couchbase/query/docs/n1ql-select.md

 ![](diagram/exists-expr.png)

-The existential quantifier evaluates to TRUE if and only if the subquery returns at least one row.
-Otherwise the existential expression evaluates to FALSE.
+EXISTS evaluates to TRUE if the value is an array and contains at least one element.

 *in-expr:*

 ![](diagram/in-expr.png)

-IN evaluates to TRUE if and only if the right-hand-side expression evaluates to an array and contains the left-hand-side expression.
+IN evaluates to TRUE if the right-hand-side value is an array and contains the left-hand-side value.

 *collection-cond:*